Bleuh/Pokedeck/README.md

-# Pokedex
+# Pokedeck
-Pokedex create with java.
+Pokedeck create with java.